Sharknado: Production

 Sharknado was directed for film studio The Asylum by Anthony C. Ferrante, whose previous directing credits include the horror film Boo, and written by Thunder Levin, whose previous writing credits include the film Mutant Vampire Zombies from the 'Hood!.
 The film's tagline is "Enough said!"
 Sharknado is one of many B-movies commissioned by Syfy.
 Robbie Rist said in an interview that he came upon the film's poster at the American Film Market and became enthusiastic about the concept.
 When his friend Ferrante said that he had been approached to direct the film, Rist insisted that Ferrante take the job.
 Rist was given a small role in the film and composed the theme.

 Actress Tara Reid said of the film, "It is silly, and there's only a certain amount of barriers you could go into.
 You can't take it so seriously when it's absolutely the sharks flying in the sky.
 It's so out there that it's actually really funny."
 The cast had to imagine the presence of sharks due to a green screen being frequently in use.
 Ian Ziering stated that he had serious reservations about the script but was motivated, in part, by the need to earn enough to qualify for Screen Actors Guild health insurance for his family.

-In an interview with Uproxx's Danger Guerrero, Ferrante summarized the film's plot: "There's a flood.
-And a storm.
-Don't worry about it."